dkvhin/homeassistant-sfelapco-generation-charge/sfelapco/DOCS.md

 ### Web Interface

-After starting the add-on, you can access the web interface by clicking "OPEN WEB UI" in the add-on details.
-This provides:
+After starting the add-on, you can access the web interface in two ways:

+1. **Home Assistant Ingress**: Click "OPEN WEB UI" in the add-on details for a seamless experience
+2. **Direct Access**: Visit `http://homeassistant.local:8099` (or use your Home Assistant IP address)

+The web interface provides:

 - Current generation charge rate
 - Historical data visualization
 - Update status and logs
+- Debug information for troubleshooting

 ### API Integration

-The add-on provides RESTful API endpoints that can be used to integrate with Home Assistant or other systems:
+The add-on exposes port 8099 and provides RESTful API endpoints for integration with Home Assistant or other systems:

+**Base URL**: `http://localhost:8099` (when accessed from within Home Assistant)

+**Available Endpoints**:

 - `/api/status` - Get current status and configuration
 - `/api/history` - Get historical charge data